Tengio/tengio.com/content/blog/crossing-realities-ready-to-daydream.md

 ### Remove part of the useless controller emulator stuffs
 Right now the prefabs for Daydream still have parts for the controller emulator (with a phone, Cf previously).
 This is useless with the real controller.
-I didn't managed to disable it completely but you can turn off part of it by going on your *GvrControllerMain* GameObject and select `OFF` for `Emulator Connection Mode` on the `Gvr Controller` script.
+I didn't manage to disable it completely but you can turn off part of it by going on your *GvrControllerMain* GameObject and select `OFF` for `Emulator Connection Mode` on the `Gvr Controller` script.

 ### While building an app for Google Play Store
 If you want to release a Daydream app on Google Play Store you need to add special icons for Daydream (else the store refuses the .apk).